3bdullah-3yad/Deep-Learning-Basic/README.md

 # Deep-Learning-Basic

-## Note: This code is besed on what i learned it from MIT Deep Learning Course.
+## Note: This code is based on what i learned from a deep learning course at MIT.
 ## In this code, you'll learn:
 #### -Tensor ranks.
 #### -Computations on Tensors.